 The thing is that you need a budget.
-It doesn’t matter how much money you make or that you don’t have enough to really cover your bills.
+It doesn’t matter that you’re broke, how much you make or that you don’t have enough to really cover your bills.
 However, the difference is that the ideas are the same, but the way you reflect your spending will look different.

 Before you start, download your free budget template (just watch your email for the details you need to log in and access the form).